5th June – 29th June 2019

 Huxley-Parlour Gallery are delighted to present a retrospective exhibition of works by acclaimed American painter Donald Sultan.
-Spread over two floors of the London gallery, the exhibition will include 17 works produced from 1977 through to 2019.
+Spread over two floors of the London gallery, the exhibition includes 17 works produced from 1977 through to 2019.
 It is the first exhibition of the artist’s work in London in 10 years and provides an opportunity to re-evaluate these important and influential paintings at a prescient time.

 Sultan is known for his large-scale paintings produced using a range of industrial and non-art materials, including tar, latex and rubber, and for his graphic and restrained investigations of form.
 The exhibition looks to reassert Sultan’s status as a vital figure in the reinvention of painting that occurred in New York in the 1980s, and also in the reestablishment of figuration in contemporary painting.